nooblag/nerdwiki/Debian.md

 `defaults,force,rw`

-Make sure all userfiles have uid of 501 -
+Make sure all userfiles have uid of 501 for Mac compatability -

 `find / -uid 1000  -exec chmod 501 "{}" \`